President and Chief Executive Officer

 Vice President, Planning and Operations

-In his role as vice president, planning and operations, Mr. Xotta is responsible for the Vancouver Fraser Port Authority’s long term planning, operations, security, and trade development activities.
+In his role as vice president, planning and operations, Mr. Xotta is responsible for the Vancouver Fraser Port Authority’s long term planning, land and marine operations, security, and trade development activities.
 Mr. Xotta joined the port authority in 1995, and has held diverse portfolios including business development and leading strategic port projects.